Life Insurance with a Felony.

 Not all life insurance companies are going to use the same rules and guidelines when determining who they will and won’t insure.

-The bad news is that the underwriting guidelines for individuals who have been convicted of a felony are not regularly promoted or advertised by individual life insurance companies
+The bad news is that the underwriting guidelines for individuals who have been convicted of a felony are not regularly promoted or advertised by individual life insurance companies.

 After all…

-Even though many insurance companies will choose to be “lenient” when it comes to insuring certain individuals who have been convicted of a felony or misdemeanor, the last thing that these individual companies want to do is become branded as the “go-to” life insurance company for convicted felons.
+Even though many insurance companies will choose to be “lenient” when it comes to insuring specific individuals who have been convicted of a felony or misdemeanor, the last thing that these individual companies want to do is become branded as the “go-to” life insurance company for convicted felons.

 We should also mention that…

-Some life insurance companies that promote themselves as the “convenience carrier” that only asks 4 or 5 different questions during their application process frequently fail to mention that there will also be a thorough background check including a:
+Some life insurance companies that promote themselves as the “convenience carrier” that only asks 4 or 5 different questions during their application process frequently fail to mention that there will also be a thorough background check, including a:

 - Prescription medication database check,